-So, you are a grandly dressed Georgian lady, with a fully powdered head of hair, fashionably coiffed but with a few little inhabitants.
+So, you are a grandly dressed Georgian lady with a fully powdered head of hair, fashionably coiffed but with a few little inhabitants.
 Scratch, scratch!
 How would you rid yourself of fleas?

-One other way, popular for a short period in the eighteenth-century, was to use a flea-trap which became something of a popular fashion accessory.
-It consisted of a hollow perforated cylindrical tube, sometimes ornately carved and made of silver or ivory, inside which would be a small rod, tuft of fur or a piece of cloth.
-This would be smeared with a few drops of blood, to attract the fleas, and also fat, honey resin, designed to make the fleas stick fast to it as they crawled inside, and which was removed as necessary to get rid of them.
+One other way that was popular for a short period in the eighteenth-century, was to use a flea-trap which became something of a popular fashion accessory.
+It consisted of a hollow perforated cylindrical tube, sometimes ornately carved and made of silver or ivory.
+Inside was a small rod tuft of fur or a piece of cloth.
+This would be smeared with a few drops of blood to attract the fleas, along with fat and/or honey resin, designed to make the fleas stick fast to it as they crawled inside and which was removed as necessary to get rid of them.

 Louth museum in Lincolnshire holds one, although they are unsure of the date of their flea trap.
-It is made of ivory, with a carved pattern, and measures 7cm in length and 1½cm in width.
+It is made of ivory, with a carved pattern and measures 7cm in length and 1½cm in width.

-The French name for the flea was ‘la puce’, which is supposedly how we have the name for the colour today – it is taken from the colour of a squashed flea or one full of blood, or from the bloodstains left behind by a flea on the bedsheets.
+The French name for the flea was ‘la puce’, which is supposedly how we have the name for the colour today – it is taken from the colour of a squashed flea or one full of blood or from the bloodstains left behind by a flea on the bedsheets.

 From Domestic anecdotes of the French nation, during the last thirty years, indicative of the French revolution, written in 1800 by Isaac D’Israeli (author and father of the British Prime Minister Benjamin Disraeli):

-In the summer of 1775, the queen being dressed, in a brown lutestring, the king good humouredly observed, it was “couleur de puce”, the colour of fleas; and instantly every lady would be drest in a lutestring of a flea colour.
+In the summer of 1775, the queen being dressed in a brown lutestring, the king good humouredly observed, it was “couleur de puce”, the colour of fleas; and instantly every lady would be drest in a lutestring of a flea colour.
 The mania was caught by the men; and the dyers in vain exhausted themselves to supply the hourly demand.
 They distinguished between, an old and a young flea, and they subdivided even the shades of the body of this insect; the belly, the back, the thigh, and the head, were all marked by varying shades of this colour.
 This prevailing tint promised to be the fashion of the winter.
 The venders of silk, found that it would he pernicious to their trade; they therefore presented new sattins to her majesty, who having chosen one of a grey ash-colour, Monsieur, exclaimed that it was the colour of her majesty’s hair!
 Immediately the fleas ceased to be favourites, and all were eager to be drest in the colour of her majesty’s hair.
 Servants were sent off at the moment from Fontainebleau to Paris, to purchase velvets, rateens and cloths of this colour.
 The current price in the morning had been forty livres per ell, and it rose towards the evening to the price of eighty to ninety livres.

 We’ll end with a couple of satirical prints.
 We think the people in these could do with a flea trap!